-You need to have the right mindset and set realistic expectations.
+You need the right mindset and set realistic expectations.

 You need to have a realistic number of leads penciled in before starting.
-20 leads per month might not be realistic in Tampa Florida but might be in Las Vegas.
+Twenty leads per month might not be realistic in Tampa, Florida, but it might be in Las Vegas.

-You need to know what potential your market has and work that into your maximum monthly budget.
-If your budget in Houston is $1000 per month, your lead expectation would need to be lower, whereas with a $10,000 per month budget you can push higher lead volumes.
+You need to know your market’s potential and work that into your maximum monthly budget.
+If your budget in Houston is $1000 per month, your lead expectation would need to be lower, whereas you can push higher lead volumes with a $10,000 per month budget.

 Setting the right expectations will help you choose a market.
-If you have a low monthly budget, you could consider some of the outlying areas instead of targeting Dallas as a city.
+If you have a low monthly budget, you could consider some outlying areas instead of targeting Dallas as a city.

-Higher budgets present more opportunities for leads as well as scaling into other markets.
+Higher budgets present more opportunities for leads and scaling into other markets.

-You’ll also need to give Google Ads several months to gather enough data to know it’s potential.
-You might find Google Ads can get you 15 leads per month but out of those 15, 50% are hot.
-That’s a good reason to keep it and maybe even scale.
+You’ll also need to give Google Ads several months to gather enough data to know its potential.
+You might find Google Ads can get you 15 leads per month, but out of those 15, 50% are hot.
+That’s a good reason to keep it and maybe even scale it.

 Within your plan for your campaign, you MUST think about ROI too.
 Write this plan down and revisit it periodically.
-Successful investors plan their campaigns first, in order to minimize unnecessary spending and maximize the odds of creating a profitable, high-lead generating campaign.
+Successful investors plan their campaigns first to minimize unnecessary spending and maximize the odds of creating a profitable, high-lead generating campaign.

 - Select the type of campaign you want to build.
 Is it going to be targeted toward buyers or sellers?